-Arkells will be rocking their hometown of Hamilton as the award-winning Canadian group headline a concert to raise funds and awareness for a cause close to their hearts: supporting refugees.
+Arkells rocked their hometown of Hamilton this summer as the award-winning Canadian group headlined a concert to raise funds and awareness for a cause close to their hearts: supporting refugees.

 Established in 2011, Refuge provides client-centred, primary health-care services to new immigrant and refugee populations in Hamilton.

 “I think we take the granted the resources that we have at our disposal in Canada, especially when it comes to health care,” said Max Kerman, Arkells lead singer, guitarist and chief songwriter in an interview with UNHCR Canada.

 “If you’re from here, you know if you have an ailment you can go to a walk-in clinic; you can get referred to a specialist.
 These are all systems that most Canadians are pretty familiar with and can make use of and I think it’s a blessing that we have that.
 But if you’re new to a country and don’t speak the language necessarily and you don’t know the geography of a city it’s pretty overwhelming.”